rbhachu/the-mojo-blog/README.md

 <br>__Package.json__ (file path: ./package.json/)
 <p>In order for 'Concurrently' to work, we also need to modify the 'Start' value in the 'scripts' section of the Package.json file located in the root of the project.
-This will allow us to run both services (React.JS/JSON Server) simutaneously when its executed.
+This will allow us to run both services (React.JS/JSON Server) simultaneously when its executed.
 </p>
 <p>Use the settings below in your Package.json file. *</p>